Lessons Learned from a Fully Remote Virtual CFO Firm

 Do Remote Calls – With Video On

-So we use a product called Sococo for our internal video conferencing that we use different products like go to meetings or Google Hangouts for external clients.
-And we find that by being on video, it’s very easy to communicate and to make sure that clients understand that I’m paying attention, and I understand what they are saying.
+We use a product called Sococo for our internal video conferencing that we use different products like go to meetings or Google Hangouts for external clients.
+We find that by being on video, it’s very easy to communicate and to make sure that clients understand that I’m paying attention, and I understand what they are saying.

-And it just really forces the communication.
-And so it makes it really nice internally with our own team.
-It’s it’s great because, you know, I I’m a very extroverted type person.
+It just really forces the communication.
+So it makes it really nice internally with our own team.
+It’s great because I’m a very extroverted type person.
 And with that, I get I feel like I talk to more people during the day working from home than I ever had working from the office.
-And it’s because everybody’s there and you’re seeing people in there popping and popping out.
+It’s because everybody’s there and you’re seeing people in there popping and popping out.
 And it’s just it’s very rewarding on that.

 Prevent Interruptions With Scheduling Specific Times & Cadences